scalabridge/docs/sites/en/learn-to-code/loops.md

 Remember, CONTROL-C means "Stop everything!!!"

 # Who wants to loop forever?

-Next, we will change your `food.rb` program so that if the user types "return" -- meaning the string is empty -- then the program exits.
+Next, we will change your `food.scala` program so that if the user types "return" -- meaning the string is empty -- then the program exits.

-Please try this yourself!
-But it's kind of tricky, so on the next slide I'll show you one solution.

-# Exiting a Loop with break
+# Exiting a Loop

-The magic word `break` stops a loop immediately.

-    loop do
-      puts "What is your name?"
+Our `while` loop assumes that the condition is `true`.
+This is a keyword that will -- you guessed it -- always be true.
+If we want to exit the loop when the input is empty, we'll have to change the condition.

+We can use a variable to do this!
+But first we have to introduce a new concept...

+# `val` vs `var`

+So far we've been using the keyword `val` to indicate a variable.
+It's called `val` because it's short for "value", which means that it can never change.

+If you want a variable that can change, you can signal that by using the keyword `var`

+**NOTE** The REPL let's you change `val`, try it yourself:

+    val x = "foo"
+    val x = "bar"

+This works just fine! **BUT!** The REPL is a special case, and most of the time you'll be code from source files.
+Try putting the below code in a new source file named `test.scala` and running it:

+File contents:

+    object TestingThis extends App {
+      val x = "foo"
+      val x = "bar"
+      println(x)
+    }

+Now run:

+    scalac test.scala

+What happens?

+    test.scala:6: error: x is already defined as value x val x = "bar"
+        ^
+    one error found

+## Why `val`

+When you set something to a value it never changes, this is kind of nice to know!
+In some ways, it makes your programs simpler, you know that once you set `val color = "blue"`, color will always be blue!

+Being able to change a variable is useful in a handful of situations, loops being one.

+## Using `var`

+You can initialize a variable in the same way you would for `val`:

+    var x = "foo"

+To reassign it, leave off the `var` keyword:

-      name = gets.strip
+    x = "bar"
-      break if name.empty?
-      puts "Hello, " + name + "!"
-    end

-The magic word `break` means "stop the current loop".
-It's less dangerous -- but still kind of weird, since it's not always clear which loop you mean.
+Now try rewriting `test.scala` with vars so you can change the value of x!

 # LAB: Exiting a Loop

-Change your `food.rb` program so that if the user types "return" -- meaning the string is empty -- then the program exits.
+Change your `food.scala` program so that if the user types "return" -- meaning the string is empty -- then the program exits.

+Hint: Use a `var` to replace the condition in your while loop.

 # LAB: Good Food, Bad Food

-* Change `food.rb` so that it doesn't love every food.
+* Change `food.scala` so that it doesn't love every food.
 * If it's a food you like (let's say, pizza), make it print "Yum!
 I love pizza."
 * If it's a food you like (let's say, cabbage), make it print "Yuck!
 I hate cabbage."

-# times
+# For loops

-Another loop in Ruby is called `times`, and it's a message you can send to a number.
+Another loop is called `for`, and it's used to loop over a fixed range.

-Try this in IRB:
+Try this in the REPL:

-    3.times do
-      puts "Hip!
+    for (count <- (1 to 3)) println("Hip!
 Hip!
-Hooray!"
-    end
+Hooray!")

 Let's unpack this:

-* `3.times do` means what it sounds like: "do this three times"
-* `end` means this is the end of what I want you to do
-* and of course, `puts` means "show this on the terminal"
+* `1 to 3` means that we'll loop over numbers 1, 2, and 3

 # Counting in a loop